-Three distinguished faculty members will retire from the University of Pennsylvania Carey Law School by the end of the 2020-21 academic year: Nicholas F. Gallicchio Professor of Law William Wilson Bratton; Earle Hepburn Professor of Law Emeritus Howard F. Chang; and William B. and Mary Barb Johnson Professor of Law and Economics Michael L. Wachter.
+Three distinguished faculty members will retire from the University of Pennsylvania Carey Law School at the end of the 2020 academic year: Nicholas F. Gallicchio Professor of Law William Wilson Bratton; Earle Hepburn Professor of Law Emeritus Howard F. Chang; and William B. and Mary Barb Johnson Professor of Law and Economics Michael L. Wachter.

 All three professors have made incredibly valuable contributions to both the legal academy and the Law School community – from their teaching excellence and pathbreaking scholarship to their and mentorship and dedicated guidance of students.